 Cost of Living: 129% above the national average

 Climate: The area has few temperature fluctuations.
 Summer temperatures are in the 60s and 70s, and winter temperatures in the 30s, 40s and 50s.
 Winters bring rain and fog.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by the Joint Commission?
 No, but Santa Rosa Memorial is just eight miles away and is accredited.
 It is also a Primary Stroke Center.

 Public Transit: Yes, with stops at the senior center, post office, hospital and grocery

 Is California Considered Tax Friendly for Retirement?
 No

-Notes: Santa Rosa (about 10 miles) is where many residents go for city amenities.
+Notes: Santa Rosa, about 10 miles away, is where many residents go for city amenities.
 A wetland sits between Sebastopol and Santa Rosa, and most winters it floods eastern Sebastopol.
 Palm Drive Hospital, the local facility, is small, with just 37 beds.
-Sebastopol has grown by 10% within the last decade or two.
+Sebastopol has grown by 4% within the last decade.

 Thanks to the treaty that ended the Mexican-American War, the Golden State became a U.S. territory in 1847.
 Soon after, gold was found at Sutter's Mill.
 The land crowded with fortune seekers, and, shortly thereafter, California entered the Union as its 31st state in 1850.